7th June 2021

 1. You inaugurated the BioHealth carport in Esch at the beginning of the year.
 Describe the project for us.

-the carport now has enough capacity to power itself and also generate renewable energy for the charging stations that will be provided for the electric vehicles parked there.
+The main idea behind the BioHealth carport project was to integrate solar and electromobility into the car park.
+Because of the solar panels installed on its roof, the carport now has enough capacity to power itself and also generate renewable energy for the charging stations that will be provided for the electric vehicles parked there.

 Rather than charge their vehicles at home at night, carport users can use the stations to charge their vehicles during the day, for example.